 News for Tonight’s WWE RAW Episode

-It’s believed that tonight’s RAW will feature the first red brand Money In the Bank qualifying matches, but that hasn’t been confirmed.
-WWE has not officially announced any matches for tonight’s show as of this writing.
+Tonight’s RAW will feature the first “Fist Fight” with Big Show, Kevin Owens and Samoa Joe vs. Seth Rollins and The Authors of Pain.

-It has been confirmed that WWE Hall of Famer Jerry Lawler will return to commentary on tonight’s show.
+RAW will also feature another Buddy Murphy vs. Aleister Black singles match, an appearance by WWE Champion Brock Lesnar and Paul Heyman, Randy Orton vs. AJ Styles, Rusev with Liv Morgan vs. Bobby Lashley with Lana, plus more on the feud between Rey Mysterio and WWE United States Champion Andrade.

-Stay tuned for updates on tonight’s RAW as WWE should announce matches as we get closer to air time.
+WWE has not announced an official preview for tonight’s RAW, but stay tuned for updates.
 Remember to join us for live coverage at 8pm ET.

 Follow Marc on Twitter at @this_is_marc.
 Send any news, tips or corrections to us by clicking here.